bhop0/Censorer/README.md

 2. Ensure you have Python installed.
 The project is compatible with Python 3.x.

-3. Run the example script (You can import this file into you project):
+3. Import this file into you project:

    ```bash
    python censor_bot.py